cansik/pg4nosql/README.md

 users.save(florian)
 ```
-The same works also for the `relational` fields:
+The same works also with the `relational` fields:

 ```python
 # make zurich a bit bigger